Rayleigh anomalies and disorder-induced mixing of polarizations at nanoscale in amorphous solids. Testing 1-octyl-3-methylimidazolium chloride glass: Results

 where $\textbf{G}^0(\textbf{q},\omega)$ is the bare Green's dyadic describing the \lq bare' system in the absence of spatial fluctuations.
-All the information about the system's inhomogeneity are embedded in the so-called self-energy or mass-operator, $\Sigma (\textbf{q},\omega)$.
-A formal expression of the self-energy can be given trough a Neumann-Liouville series \cite{Sobczyk}.
-Under the hypothesis of statistical homogeneity, its truncation to lowest non-zero order leads to the so-called Bourret \cite{Sobczyk,B1, Calvet,Turner} or Born approximation \cite{Schirmacher_book,Schi_SCBorn},
+The self-energy can be formally cast by a perturbative Neuman-Liouville series expansion \cite{Sobczyk, B1}.
+Through the introduction of the Feynman diagram technique it is possible to establish a correspondence between the terms composing the perturbative series expansion and the scattering events of the elastic perturbation in the medium \cite{B1}.
+Under the hypothesis of statistical homogeneity, truncation of the perturbative series expansion to the lowest non-zero order (first order) leads to the so-called Bourret or Born approximation \cite{Sobczyk,B1, Calvet,Turner, Bourret, Schi_SCBorn},

-where summation over repeated indeces is assumed, $\textbf{s}$ is a wavevector and the integral extends to $\Re^3$.
-The function $\tilde{R}_{\alpha \beta \gamma \delta ijkl}(\textbf{q})$ is the Fourier transform of the covariance of the elastic tensor fluctuations, $R_{\alpha \beta \gamma \delta ijkl}(\textbf{r}=\textbf{r}_1-\textbf{r}_2)=<\delta C_{\alpha \beta \gamma \delta}(\textbf{r}_1)\delta C_{ijkl}(\textbf{r}_2)>$.
-Thus, the self-energy in the Fourier space can be written as a convolution between the bare Green’s dyadic and the Fourier transform of the covariance of the elastic tensor fluctuations.
-It is possible to show that the Bourret approximation holds for small fluctuations intensity, wavevectors and frequencies \cite{B1}.
-The so-called Self-consistent Born Approximation (SCBA) \cite{Schirmacher_4th,Schirmacher_book,Shir_gen1} or Kraichnan model \cite{Kraichnan} is a generalization of the Bourret (Born) approximation, which states